 Interestingly, it came to my attention that the best way to use guar gum and xanthan gum combined is to mix them thoroughly with any oils prior to adding any other liquid ingredient.

 I also read that when substituting guar gum for xanthan gum, use 1.5 times the amount of xanthan gum.
 From my experience, this is incorrect.
 I use equal amounts when substituting either.
+However, on a couple of occasions I experienced needing additional guar gum.
+It must depend upon the ingredients you use.
+Eggs act as a binder, as well.
+Perhaps you do not need additional guar gum when using plenty of eggs.

 Mixing any gluten-free dough long enough will create a gluten-like substance, however, if you over-mix any dough which contains xanthan gum, the thinner it will become.
 It really boils down to the ingredients the dough contains: rice flour, corn starch, etc.